 The library offers individual quiet study spaces for Law School students and staff only.

 A team of professional staff are available to assist you with sourcing legal materials, researching the law and answering your queries.

-The Service Desk is located by the entrance; you may borrow and return library items here as well as at our self-service counter on Level 1.
+The Help Desk is located opposite the entrance; you may borrow and return library items here as well as at our self-service counter.

 Staff will also be happy to assist you to collect a requested or Inter-Library Loan item or support you in managing your account.

 There are no computers in the library.
 Students can use any of the computer rooms around campus.
 The nearest computer room to the Library is next door in AG13.
 Students can also use any of the computers in the Northampton Square Library.